-The series follows the life of anti-social, pain killer addict, witty and arrogant medical doctor Gregory House with only half a muscle in his right leg.
+The series follows the life of anti-social, pain killer addict, witty and arrogant medical doctor Gregory House (Hugh Laurie) with only half a muscle in his right leg.
 He and his team of medical doctors try to cure complex and rare diseases from very ill ordinary people in the United States of America.

-Doctor Gregory House is the Head of Diagnostic Medicine at Princeton-Plainsboro Hospital in New Jersey.
+Dr. Gregory House (Hugh Laurie) is the Head of Diagnostic Medicine at Princeton-Plainsboro Hospital in New Jersey.
 His, and his team's, job is to solve extreme cases, where the cause of the patient's symptoms has eluded other doctors.
 He is a genius, with a rare gift for deduction and diagnosis, and a love for solving puzzles.
 He is also a very unorthodox, obnoxious man, a man who deliberately and successfully puts people off-side.

 - Dr. Gregory House (Hugh Laurie) is a maverick medical genius who heads a team of young diagnosticians at the fictional Princeton-Plainsboro Teaching Hospital in New Jersey.
 Most episodes start with a cold open somewhere outside the hospital, showing the events leading to the onset of symptoms for that week's patient.
 The episode follows the team in their attempts to deduce the illness causing the patient's problems.